-The gender difference is smaller than would be expected from analysing the social security framework: Being a man increases the probability of using unemployment for an early retirement transition by only 4 per cent.
-The remaining gender difference is brought about by other variables, presumably the different gender composition of subsectors.
+The gender difference is smaller than would have to be expected from analysing the social security framework: Being a man increases the probability of using unemployment for an early retirement transition by only 4 per cent in comparison to women.
+The remaining gender difference is brought about by other variables, presumably the different gender composition of the workforces in different sub-sectors.